-Smartcat allows users to download files in the XLIFF format.
+Smartcat enables project managers to download files in the XLIFF format.
 This format is an industry-standard where files contain source and target content and segment status information.
 The option is available under the Special formats menu item of the Download feature:

 Once the XLIFF file has been downloaded, it can be opened in other applications (CAT or QA tools).
 There are some free tools on the market that can also be used to process XLIFFs, for example, Poedit.
 This application can be used by assignees who don't have a reliable Internet connection and don't have a budget for a CAT tool license.
 It can also be used for client review where the reviewers cannot be added to the Smartcat account and who don't want to invest the time to learn a CAT tool.